StorjOld/driveshare-graph/README.rst

 * min/max number of farmers over time
 * histogram of active farmers' uptime percentages (active farmers are farmers who have been seen on the network in the past week)
 * average uptime percentage of active farmers

+API
+---
+Go to http://graph.driveshare.org/api/summary/<btc_addr> to see daily summaries for the build with the specified btc address over the past 30 days.

 Ubuntu Digital Ocean Node
 =========================